-RULES FOR GOVERNING THE RESEARCH PROJECT FUND...
+RULES FOR GOVERNING THE RESEARCH FUND...

-- (1) Amount Available... - (a) The headquarters office shall be responsible for notifying the Deans and Heads of Departments at the medical schools and their affiliated hospitals located in SMA's territory that limited funds are available for those participating in investigative projects. - (b) Money in the Research Project Fund will be available primarily to physicians in house staff training (Graduate Medical Education) and Medical Students located at medical schools, medical centers, osteopathic schools and their affiliated hospitals rather than to established faculty investigators. - (c) Depending on the availability of funds, the maximum grant available from this Fund, per school year, shall be \$2,500.
+(1) Amount Available...

+(a) the headquarters office shall be responsible for notifying the Deans and Heads of Departments at the medical schools and their affiliated hospitals located in SMA's territory that limited funds are available for those participating in investigative projects.

+- (b) Money in the Research Project Fund will be available primarily to physicians in housestaff training (Graduate Medical Education) and Medical Students located at medical schools, medical centers, osteopathic schools and their affiliated hospitals rather than to established faculty investigators. - (c) The maximum grant available from this Fund, per school year, shall be \$2,500.
 A maximum of two grants may be awarded per medical school or medical center depending upon availability of funds.

-(2) Purpose . . .
+(2) Purpose...

-- (a) A grant from this Fund shall be primarily for the purpose of starting a new project, or for the continuation of a relatively new project. - (b) A grant from this Fund shall be used primarily for the purchase of expendable items (which includes the purchase and maintenance of animals) but may be used to fund research assistants when deemed appropriate for the protocol being submitted.
+(a) A grant from this Fund shall be primarily for the purpose of starting a new project, or for the continuation of a relatively new project.

+(b) A grant from this Fund shall be used primarily for the purchase of expendable items (which includes the purchase and maintenance of animals) but may not be used for the purchase of computers or computer training.
 NO TRAVEL EXPENSES WILL BE FUNDED.
 Funds must be used as applied for or they revert back to SMA.
 Under no circumstances will funds be transferred outside of SMA's territorial boundaries.